miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/fixtures/template.md

 }
 ```

-Let's see how we can accomplish this same thing with fixtures.
+Let's see how we can do the same thing using fixtures.

 ## Basic usage